 “This is a book that has expertise, compassion and empathy all in one place” Victoria MacDonald, Health & Social Affairs Editor, Channel4 News.

 COVID19 Green Phone Initiative

-Free Professional Support for Male and Female Victims Of Domestic Abuse.
+Free Support for Male and Female Victims of Domestic Abuse from Family Law professionals.

 We have launched the Green Phone initiative which is supported by legal professionals volunteering their time to have FREE phone calls with any mum or dad who is a victim of domestic abuse and would like some advice.
 Please look for the green phone symbol.
 You can find them here.
 If you are interested in joining the initiative please contact email@example.com.